tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 When I was finally lucid enough, I explained what I recalled about the crash to Dr. Osler, who listened intently from a wooden chair aside the hospital bed.

 My sister and I were Boston natives on holiday in the European countryside.
-We were flying over The Alps when something went terribly wrong with the plane.
+We were flying over the eastern Alps when something went terribly wrong with the plane.
 I couldn’t remember if it was a spontaneous mechanical failure or if the pilot had accidentally collided with something.
 Either way, we fell to the earth like Icarus.

 I thought of Divya.
 A question idled in my vocal cords for a long while; a leech with hooked teeth buried in the flesh of my throat, resisting release.
 Eventually, I asked.
 Courage was the spark, apathy was the match.
 The resulting fire singed that leech off my throat and out my mouth.